 Our research is conducted in several laboratories at the University of Maryland Medical School and within the cancer center's laboratories and clinics in the University of Maryland Medical Center.

-Several Shared Services provide support and facilitate specialized research activities for all UMGCC investigators.
+Several Shared Services provide support and facilitate specialized research activities for all UMGCCC investigators.

 See our Clinical Investigator Handbook (PDF).